24.03.23

 From the brief list above it will be clear why simply considering the resonant frequency of each axis fails to provide an accurate picture of the performance of the nanopositioning system.
 It also explains why, in many instances, it is essential to customise each system to meet the specific requirements of individual applications.

-• For example, the materials of construction and design of the stage must be chosen to match the appropriate resonant frequency characteristics for each application.
+For example, the materials of construction and design of the stage must be chosen to match the appropriate resonant frequency characteristics for each application.
 A key factor in this calculation will be the applied load.
 This is why we often focus on loaded performance on many of our datasheets as this criterion better reflects the practical use of the stage.
 In general terms, the greater the load acting on the stage the lower the resonant frequency of the stage will become.
 Our high stage stiffness means resonant frequency changes less with load change and therefore any dynamic tuning is less sensitive to load change.

 Digital control

+Advanced digital control of each nanopositioning stage is crucial.
+In particular, it allows the performance characteristics of the system to be precisely tuned for speed, resolution and payload, while eliminating any unwanted resonant frequency effects.
+We achieve this using a combination of customised software algorithms and notch filters; the latter allow us to attenuate signals within a narrowly defined band of frequencies.
+We can therefore minimise the effects of frequencies that occur close to the resonant frequency, effectively reducing the impact that first and second frequencies have on dynamic positioning.
 We also have a tool-box of algorithm modules to optimise stage performance.
 Velocity and acceleration control algorithms allow our stages to be driven at much higher operational bandwidths than devices that rely solely on position control.
 Although the latter uses a PID to control position, it cannot provide sufficient accuracy for control of high speed motion.
 In a situation where control within a move is required for producing accurate waveforms or ramps, the greater control is required.
 Trajectory control allows each stage axis to move rapidly to an exact position of within a few nanometres, without causing the stage to resonate.
 With these control methods a bandwidth of greater than 50% of the resonant frequency is possible, compared with just around 10% with a classic PID control.
+Additionally, we have recently introduced a resonance detection system on many of our nanopositioning stages, which protects each system from potential damage by shutting it down immediately a stage axis begins to resonate.

 Making the right choice